 The Senator had ten seconds to spare.

 This legislation was not about the undocumented Irish and it was not about amnesty.
-This was about creating a level playing field for Irish people looking to work in the United States, by increasing from 1,200 to over 5,000 the number of Irish people who could come to work legally in the US.
-Ireland is in fact comparatively low to other nations in the number of visas we receive every year and this would have equalised the situation, through benefiting from the unused E3 visas that the Australians receive.
+It was about creating a level playing field for Irish people looking to work in the United States, by increasing from 1,200 to over 5,000 the number of Irish people who could come to work legally in the US.
+Ireland is, in fact, comparatively low to other nations in the number of visas we receive every year and this would have equalised the situation, through benefiting from the unused E3 visas that the Australians received.
 We will keep this fight alive as we always have and I am convinced that within the next two years of this congressional term, through bipartisanship, we can achieve solutions for Ireland and use that success to build momentum towards the bigger causes of the undocumented Irish and wider immigration reform in the United States.

 I am pretty sour and annoyed this morning.
 I took a call at about 9.30 p.m. last night from a young man, a wheelchair user.
 He had been looking for me since 8.30 p.m.
 He has a job, one of the minority in a minority in that respect.
 He uses a powered wheelchair which he requires because he is significantly physically disabled.
 His wheelchair broke down.
 The Health Service Executive, HSE, has a contract with a company which I will not name to provide an out-of-hours emergency service.
 He rang the number he should ring a couple of times but got no answer.
 He rang another number that he had used before for the out-of-hours service and talked to somebody he knew.
 He told them the battery in his wheelchair was dead.
 The response, while understanding, was that nothing could be done about it as it was not an emergency.
 That is what the man reported to me.
-Luckily he was within ten or 15 minutes walk of his home.
-His 77 year old mother and his sister came to his aid.
-How can something like that happen and how can somebody say so easily that this was not an emergency?
-I do not know what I am calling for this morning in respect of this case but it is a wake-up call for us.
-Something needs to happen and I will certainly follow up this matter.
+Luckily, he was within ten or 15 minutes walk of his home.
+His 77 year old mother and sister came to his aid.
+How can something like that happen and how can somebody say so easily this was not an emergency?
+I do not know what I am calling for this morning in this case but it is a wake-up call for us.
+Something needs to happen and I will certainly follow up the matter.